withastro/astro/docs/src/pages/guides/aliases.md

 title: Aliases
 ---

-An alias is a handy shortcut to your paths.
-Projects can get quite messy when it comes to file structure.
-Astro gives you the ability to define _keywords_ which you can use no matter how deep your file is located.
+An **alias** is a handy shortcut for your JavaScript import paths.
+This can be a great option if you dislike long relative import paths with many repeating `../` segments.
+Define an **alias** in your project to import directly from some directory no matter how deeply nested a file is located.

-So instead of `../../components/SomeComponent/` you can use `components/SomeComponent`.
+With aliases, you can import from `"components/SomeComponent.astro"` instead of `"../../../../../components/SomeComponent.astro"`.

 ## Adding a custom alias